Hanikamu/hanikamu-service/README.md

 #### Principles

-- Subclasses of the service should implement a main `.call` instance method.
+- Subclasses of the service should implement a main `.call!` instance method.

 - A `Service.call!` will success on it's task or will raise an error